-Food waste management is a big problem in all countries, especially affluent ones.
+Food waste disposal is a big problem in all countries, especially affluent ones.
 There are numerous places which generate large amounts of food waste including hotels, restaurants, malls, residential societies, canteens, airline caterers, markets etc. A proper food waste management strategy needs to be devised for them to make sure that either they are disposed off in a safe manner or utilized efficiently.
+Let us learn the basics of biogas production from food waste:

 From the predigestor tank, the slurry enters the main digester where it undergoes anaerobic degradation by a consortium of Archaebacteria belonging to Methanococcus group.
 The anaerobic digester is a CSTR reactor having average retention time of 15 – 20 days.
 The digester is operated in the mesophilic temperature range (33 – 38°C), with heating carried out within the digester.